 As I discuss in my Chocolate Bark post, it is important to use a chocolate designed for melting, and also to melt it properly.

-You can retrieve the dripped chocolate below and use it again to pour, you just may need to pop it into the microwave for a few seconds to melt again.
+You can retrieve the dripped chocolate coating below on the prepared baking sheet, and use it again to pour over the tops of any uncoated peanut butter balls.
+You just may need to pop it into the microwave for a few seconds to melt again.

 You may also insert toothpicks into each piece and swirl it into the chocolate, but I like the pouring method better for a smoother top.